MikeRyan56/www/dsg/content/projects/test-api.md

 {{< figure src="/images/fastapi.png" width="600" alt="FastAPI" >}}
 # Test API

-This project is to server as an experiment to learn [FastApi](https://fastapi.tiangolo.com/) and server as a useful API to serve psuedo data when needed in other projects.
+This project is to serve as an experiment to learn [FastApi](https://fastapi.tiangolo.com/) and serve as a useful API to serve psuedo data when needed in other projects.

 Currently running at [Test-API.DevSetGo.com](https://test-api.devsetgo.com)
 - [OpenAPI](https://swagger.io/docs/specification/about/)/Swagger UI @ [Test-API.DevSetGo.com/docs](https://test-api.devsetgo.com/docs)